-Students receive related services, including but not limited to speech/language therapy, occupational therapy, counseling, physical therapy, and resource room, as warranted by the needs of the student during the course of the school day.
+Students receive related services, including but not limited to speech/language therapy, occupational therapy, counseling, and resource room, as warranted by the needs of the student during the school day.
 Related services are provided by the school and are included in tuition for all students who require them.
 These service providers are employees of the school and services are scheduled into the school day.